koendv/stm32duino-raspberrypi/README.md

 sh ./build.sh
 ls -l STM32Tools-*
 ```
+Note stlink is patched for static linking with libstlink.a .
+This avoids conflict if STM32Tools and /usr/bin/ have different versions of st-flash.

-Sometimes you need the latest version of the IDE.
+Sometimes you need the latest version of the Arduino IDE.
 To build the Arduino IDE from source:
 ```
 sudo apt-get install git make gcc ant openjdk-8-jdk unzip openjfx git clone https://github.com/arduino/Arduino.git